 Recovering SEO traffic and rankings after a website redesign

-After a review to confirm a drop in traffic, there are some typical problems (like redirects, missing pages and protocol and domain issues) that can be fixed to get your SEO back on track.
+After a review to confirm a drop in traffic, there are some typical problems (like redirects, missing pages and domain issues) that can be fixed to get your SEO back on track.

 When building a new website, retaining and improving your SEO and organic traffic should be a key design goal.
 This requires a clear understanding of how SEO and website design work together and careful planning for the site migration.
 If everything is done correctly, you should retain (and improve) rankings and traffic.